ibm-cloud-docs/cephaas/sds-cli-reference.md

 ```
 {: pre}

-Once the plug-in is installed, you can verify the installation by running the `help` command.
+Once the plug-in is installed, you can verify the installation by running the software-defined-storage plugin which will display the help.

 ```sh
 ibmcloud software-defined-storage --help